michaelpanik/2022/README.md

 https://adventofcode.com/2022

+### Day 6

+Well I was feeling pretty good about my sub-20-minute time today, until I looked the leaderboards.
+I was right aroun 10 THOUSANDTH place.
+Rank 10798.
+Unreal.
+You nerds need something better to do with your time, idk.

+But I digress.

+Still nailed the problems and feeling good about it.
+I'll shoot for a better rank tommorrow night.

 ### Day 5

 A little embarassing, but I only today learned of the timed nature of the AoC challenge.
 I'm going to go for fast submission tonight.
 In order to help with that, I created a basic jest test, and I wrote a bash script to scaffold out the files for me.
 I could take it a step further and hit the page the second a new challenge is available, get the info, bring it in, etc., but that may be excessive.